Sound engineer – tasks, training & salary at a glance

 The costs vary greatly:

-Expensive courses don't guarantee a job; practical experience is crucial.
+Expensive courses do not guarantee a job; practical experience is crucial.

 Are sound engineers in demand?